mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 2. **Modularity** – enabling flexible integration across DCC tools and web platforms
 3. **Interdisciplinary workflows** – streamlining collaboration between artists, technical directors, and developers

-By combining OpenUSD’s composition model with a modern web backend, PAPAYA serves as both a practical tool and a proof-of-concept for studio-grade asset management in an academic setting.
+As students, we also hoped that through combining OpenUSD’s composition model with a modern web backend, PAPAYA serves as both a practical tool and a proof-of-concept for high-efficiency asset management in academic and small-team environments.

 ## Achievements

-As technical lead, I focused on core infrastructure to support asset resolution, storage, and interactivity.
+I focused on core infrastructure to support asset resolution, storage, and interactivity.
 My primary contributions included:

-- Designing and implementing a **versioned asset resolver**, integrating metadata across MySQL and Amazon S3 to support multi-version workflows
+- Designing and implementing a **versioned asset resolver**, integrating data flow across MySQL and Amazon S3 to support multi-version asset history
 - Co-developing a **custom OpenUSD asset structure** that leveraged composition arcs for modular layering, material binding, and LOD management
-- Prototyping and validating a **Three.JS-based web viewer** for interactive preview of glTF-converted USD assets, which later informed the design of the final frontend
+- Prototyping and validating a **Three.JS-based web viewer** for interactive preview of glTF-converted USD assets

 ## Next Steps